-Pineapple Coconut Cake Recipe – The most moist and delicious pineapple coconut cake perfected with a smooth, sweet and flavorful pineapple filling and topped with a creamy rich coconut buttercream making this Southern classic cake one for the ages!
+This Pineapple Coconut Cake Recipe is the most moist and delicious pineapple coconut cake perfected with a smooth, sweet and flavorful pineapple filling and topped with a creamy rich coconut buttercream making this Southern classic cake one for the ages!
 Similar to this classic Coconut Cake recipe, this one is a must make!
 If you love these flavors, try this Pineapple Cupcakes recipe, Toasted Coconut Pie, Pineapple Sheet Cake and Hummingbird Cake too!

-What Makes This Southern Pineapple Coconut Cake Recipe Taste So Great?
+What Makes This Southern Coconut Cake Recipe Taste So Great?

 Layers of tender, moist coconut cake similar to this Yellow Cake Recipe, sweet pineapple filling, and whipped coconut cream cheese frosting pair together perfectly.
 The pineapple isn’t the star like it is in this Pineapple Upside Down Cake however it shines brightly.
 The bright flavors melt in your mouth and are sure to be a hit in your home and on your holiday dessert table.